-I lecture nutrition to hundreds of aspiring personal trainers and fitness instructors every year.
+I lectured nutrition to hundreds of aspiring personal trainers and fitness instructors every year.
 Literally hundreds of hours talking about carbs, fats, proteins (and alcohol), fad diets, metabolism and everything else that pertains to diets and nutrition.
-One of the most frequent topics that comes up in our discussions at the end of class is natural/ organic foods and processed foods and the extent of their effect on our health.
+One of the most frequent topics that comes up in our discussions at the end of class is natural/organic foods and processed foods and the extent of their effect on our health.
 This may be of interest to some of you. [reading time = less than 3 minutes]

 Before we tackle this topic we need to think about how we would define ‘natural’?